HackerYou/student-resources/Zoom.md

 ## The Zoom Basics

+### Display Name
+Once you enter a Zoom Room for the first time, you will be prompted to add your name.
+Please make sure that your name on Zoom should reflect the name you put on the pre-course form or the name you registered with.
+If you have a preferred name, you can use this as well.
+For more information on how to update your name and your profile information, please refer to this guide entitled [Customizing your profile](https://support.zoom.us/hc/en-us/articles/201363203-Customizing-your-profile)

 ### How to Add Pronouns
 To see how to add your pronouns to your Zoom profile, please refer to [this guide](https://support.zoom.us/hc/en-us/articles/4402698027533).

-**from Joanna, also make a note somewhere that their zoom name should reflect the name they put on their pre-course form/registered with**

 ### Break-out Rooms
 From time to time, instructors may put you into break-out rooms where you'll be able to collaborate in small groups, discuss project ideas or do in-class exercises with your classmates.
 The instructor will automatically asssign you to a break-out room, so all you need to do is click the accept button when the pop-up appears on your screen.